 [4A] Reimbursement of expenses from governmental entities need not be reported under Rule 3.14 [C] or Rule 3.15.

-(A) A judge shall publicly report the amount or value of:
+(A) A judge shall publicly report the amount or value of the following as required by state law:

 (1) compensation received for extrajudicial activities as permitted by Rule 3.12;

-(2) gifts and other things of value as permitted by Rule 3.13(C), and
+(2) gifts and other things of value as permitted by Rule 3.13, and

 (1) act as a leader in, or hold an office in, a political organization;